 Patricia Wakeford draws on her experience as a qualified midwife to expertly advise on birth injury claims such as cerebral palsy as well as psychiatric injuries following childbirth.
 One interviewee states: "She is extremely efficient and has good judgement," while another adds: "She is determined and fights hard for her clients to get excellent results."

-Patricia is a Senior Associate in the Clinical Negligence team.
+Patricia is a Legal Director in the Clinical Negligence team.
 She was a nurse and midwife previously and has a deep understanding of how the NHS and private hospitals work from the inside and how this impacts on you as her client.
 She uses this experience to your benefit throughout the case.

 Patricia understands that contacting a solicitor and discussing personal and often traumatic events can be very daunting.
 She will guide you step-by-step through your claim and explain the steps that are required with the aim of reaching the best outcome for you.